 Research

 My dissertation is composed of three papers, each of which explores a different dimension of the political implications of social movements, with an empirical focus on university student movements across Latin America.
-I argue that while social movements may not always directly result in visible policy change, they often have more diffuse effects on outcomes such as public opinion, the emergence of new political candidates, and political participation.
+I argue that while social movements may not always directly result in direct policy change, they often have more diffuse effects on outcomes such as public opinion.
 More broadly, my dissertation seeks to highlight Latin America’s public universities as inlfuential sites of political contestation and socialization.
-My dissertation leverages a variety of research methods, including a natural experiment, a survey experiment, and qualitative interviews.
-I have conducted fieldwork at public university campuses in Mexico City and Guatemala City.
+My dissertation leverages a variety of research methods, including a natural experiment, a survey experiment, and in-depth qualitative interviews.
+I have conducted fieldwork at public university campuses in Guatemala City, Buenos Aires, and Mexico City.

 Working Papers